10 Composting Facts – Statistics and Data in 2023

 (WCEE)

-Composting is a great way to reduce a household’s impact on the environment and make your own fertilizer.
+Composting is a great way to reduce a household’s environmental impact and make fertilizer.
 It can also compensate for an average household’s electricity use every year.
 It is one way that homeowners can be more energy efficient.

 Apart from energy compensation, other composting benefits include protecting watersheds and improving soil health by recycling nutrients back into the ground for added nutrients and water retention.